Hive-Hexagon/project_arduino/piscine_01/Piscine_de_Arduino.md

 | Hardware | <ul><li>3 560 Ω resistors</li><li>1 red LED</li><li>1 green LED</li><li>1 blue LED</li><li>1 TMP36 temperature sensor</li><li>1 breadboard</li><li>1 Arduino and USB cable</li><li>Various connecting wires</li></ul> |

 ## Intermediate Projects
+In this section you will learn:
+* How to use a servo
+* Use infraret and ultrasonic distance sensors
+* how to control the speed and direction of electric motors
+* how to use an Arduino motor shield
+* begin work with a motorized  tank robot
+* use simple microswitches for collision avoidance

 ---
 ### Exercise 10